ray-project/ray/doc/source/data/working-with-pytorch.rst

 The PyTorch DataLoader can be replaced by calling :meth:`Dataset.iter_torch_batches() <ray.data.Dataset.iter_torch_batches>` to iterate over batches of the dataset.

 The following table describes how the arguments for PyTorch DataLoader map to Ray Data.
 Note the the behavior may not necessarily be identical.
-See the API reference for exact semantics and usage.
+For exact semantics and usage, :meth:`see the API reference <ray.data.Dataset.iter_torch_batches>`.

 .. list-table::
    :header-rows: 1